Ckath/snotif/README.md

         -v print version info and exit
         -h print this info and exit

-## TODO
-- switch to less extensive notification library than libnotify
-- write a less scrapped together makefile
-- write a small manualpage explaining the stuff mentioned in usage and this page

 ## bugs and contribution
 you can report bugs or make feature requests on the issues page